CMU-IDS-2020/a2-template/writeup.md

 ## Development

 TODO: **An overview of your development process.** Describe how the work was split among the team members.
 Include a commentary on the development process, including answers to the following questions: Roughly how much time did you spend developing your application (in people-hours)?
 What aspects took the most time?

+## Success Story

+TODO:  **A success story of your project.** Describe an insight or discovery you gain with your application that relates to the goals of your project.